kanaka/mal/README.md

 The are nearly 500 generic functional tests (for all implementations) in the `tests/` directory.
 Each step has a corresponding test file containing tests specific to that step.
-The `runtest.py` test harness uses pexpect to launch a Mal step implementation and then feeds the tests one at a time to the implementation and compares the output/return value to the expected output/return value.
+The `runtest.py` test harness launches a Mal step implementation and then feeds the tests one at a time to the implementation and compares the output/return value to the expected output/return value.

 To simplify the process of running tests, a top level Makefile is provided with convenient test targets.